Skip to content

 Writing Advice Wednesday

-As well as a relevant video essay I’ve found, I’ll be giving you writing exercises to perform, if you’re keen to either get some practise, or need some motivations to start a new script or novel.
+Here’s a writing exercises to use if you’re keen to either get some practice, or need some motivation to start a new script or novel.
 It’s exercises like this that form part of my One Hour Screenwriter course, which will help you write an entire feature film script in 22 weeks.
 You can purchase it at the shop here.
-You can also read testimonies here that show my methods have worked for plenty of other people.
+You can also read testimonies here that show my methods have worked for other people.

 This week, it’s time to see what kind of person you are in a time of crisis…